NLnetLabs/rpki-doc/source/about/faq.rst

 supported in programming languages so development of relying party software becomes easier and more robust.

-Currently, RRDP is implemented on the server side by the ARIN, RIPE NCC and APNIC.
-Most RPKI Validator implementations either already have RRDP support, or have it on the short term roadmap.
+Currently, almost all RPKI publication points support RRDP.
+All RPKI Validator implementations have RRDP support as well, and prefer using it over rsync.

 The five RIRs provide a Hosted RPKI system, so why would I want to run a Delegated RPKI system myself instead?
 --------------------------------------------------------------------------------------------------------------